David Yeandle

+David Nicholas Yeandle (27 February 1955 – 22 September 2025) was a British Germanist and author.

+Life and career

-David Nicholas Yeandle (born 27 February 1955 in Cambridge) is a British Germanist and author.
-He is Emeritus Professor and Senior Research Fellow at King's College London and an Affiliated Lecturer in German at the University of Cambridge.
-He has published widely on German language and literature, including Old High German, Middle High German, and the modern German language.
-Since taking early retirement in 2010, he has further developed a research interest in ecclesiastical history, particularly of the Anglican Church.
+Yeandle was born in Cambridge, England on 27 February 1955.
+He was Emeritus Professor and Senior Research Fellow at King's College London and an Affiliated Lecturer in German at the University of Cambridge.
+He published widely on German language and literature, including Old High German, Middle High German, and the modern German language.
+After taking early retirement in 2010, he developed a research interest in ecclesiastical history, particularly of the Anglican Church.
+Yeandle died in Hemingford Abbots, Cambridgeshire on 22 September 2025, at the age of 70.